 What keeps CS:GO relevant today despite being 5 years old is the community that has built up around it.
 The quick, exciting gameplay has a tendency to suck players in and keep you playing for long periods of time.
 It isn’t uncommon to encounter people who have dedicated over one thousand hours or more to the game.

 This immense loyalty and popularity has led to CS:GO becoming a popular game in professional competitions.
 Many third party tournaments are held each year but Valve itself sponsors a ‘Majors’ event annually as well.
 Introduced in 2013, the first Major had a prize pool of $250,000.
 That amount has since been increased to an impressive $1 million in 2016.
 The competitions are as popular as most major sporting events, with live attendance in the tens of thousands while millions watch online via live stream.

 CS:GO’s popularity shows no signs of diminishing.
 Dedicated updates and support by the developers continue to keep the game well balanced and fresh.
-A fifth installment of the series will no doubt be coming in the near future but for now, players will continue to earn bragging rights from their friends as they blast digital foes into eternity.
+A fifth installment of the series will no doubt be coming in the near future but for now, players can use services like CSGO Boosting which CSGO Academy provides, will continue to earn bragging rights from their friends as they blast digital foes into eternity.